CogentRoleplayCommunity/RulebookTemplate/Running the Game.md

 Anytime a Character is injured, they must check if they [succeed or fail](#narrative-success-and-failure) an Endurance skill check vs the total of all injury levels the Character has.
 If they will automatically fail, they fall unconscious.

 > Bob the boxer has endured through 6 grueling rounds, and has now been hit with a devastating uppercut.
-> Bob previously had 2 Level 1 injuries, 1 Level 2 injury, and now has received a Level 3 injury.
+> Bob previously had two Level 1 injuries, one Level 2 injury, and now has received a Level 3 injury.
 Bob has a total of 7 injury levels (1 + 1 + 2 + 3).
 > Bob's Endurance Dice Pool is 3D6 + 2D6(STR) + 2D6 (Endurance) or 7D6.
 7D6 is not greater than 7CL, so Bob falls to the mat unconscious.

 #### Injury Category